Ninniachwen/iml_project_JML/README.md

 Especially the with last point, we can observe how good the given explanations are.
 The intuition: the most important corpus examples should be the same target as our test example we want to explain, otherwise the simplex model is probably not that great (or the examples really look alike).

 ### Results
+First, we observe that the original model and the compact original model without any changes achieve the exactly same r2 scores and weights.
+This makes sense as the code is the same and the comparison is done as a sanity check.

-We can observe that the models without a softmax layer with weights initialized with zeros (models #4 and #9) seeimgly overfit during training.
-When using the whole corpus size for the explanation (corpus size = decomposition size), the r2 score is over 0.99.
-If the decomposition size is smaller, the score drops below zer0.
+We can observe that the models without a softmax layer (models #4, #7  and #9) seeimgly overfit during training.
+When using the whole corpus size for the explanation (corpus size = decomposition size), the r2 scores are over 0.99.
+If the decomposition size is smaller, the score drops below zero.
-When using our own reimplementation (model #3), the weight of the heighest contributing corpus example however is extremely small, mostly little over 1/(corpus size).
-This
+When using our own reimplementations (model #4, #7), the weight of the heighest contributing corpus example however is extremely small, mostly little over 1/(corpus size).
+When using the compact original model, the weights are higher because of the used regularization.
+In all three cases, however, the most important corpus examples for explaining the test example have mostly the wrong label and the according ids are not identical to the ones from the original model.
+The model with the randomly initialized weights (#7) seems to be worse than the other two.
+The bad performance of omiting the softmax layer makes sense as the distribution of the weights to add up to 1 after each epoch is missing.

 ...

 kurz zusammengefasst (später ausführlicher)